charleneclee/cssi-prework-javascript-arrays-mini-lab/README.md

 ##Know Your Four Letter Countries
 <img src="https://s3.amazonaws.com/after-school-assets/globe.jpeg" align="right" width="300px" hspace="10">

+This is a mini-lab for you to learn more about arrays.
+Use your browser JavaScript console to create and modify the array below!

 + Create an array called `fourLetterCountries` with the following countries (in this order):
 	- Chad
 	- Cuba